altocodenl/TODIS/readme.md

 2. [**Single dataspace**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-2-single-dataspace) (overcomes having parts of the system floating around instead of being part of one whole picture).
 3. [**Call and response**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-3-call-and-response) (overcomes the invisibility of how data is transformed inside a DIS).
 4. [**Logic is what happens between call and response**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-4-logic-is-what-happens-between-call-and-response) (overcomes doubts about the shape of the solution for a clearly specified problem).
-5. [**Interface is call and response**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-5-interface-is-call-and-response) (overcomes separateness between system and user and between data and time).
+5. [**Interface is call and response**](https://github.com/altocodenl/TODIS/?tab=readme-ov-file#pillar-5-interface-is-call-and-response) (overcomes separateness between system and user and between space and time).

 ### Pillar 1: single representation of data